jguillen15/jguillen15.github.io/content/blog/github-actions-in-igem-distribution/index.md

 ---
 title: 🧑‍💻️ GitHub Actions in the iGEM Distribution repository
-summary: Let's dive into GitHub Actions and their role in the iGEM Engineering distribution repository
+summary: GitHub Actions and their role in the iGEM Engineering distribution repository
 date: 2024-06-11

 # Featured image